AdobeDocs/adp-devsite-utils/README.md

 - Actions > Initial AI Generation > set inputs > Run workflow
   - Use worfklow from: Set as `main`
   - Target branch: will send ai generated metadata as changes in a PR to whatever branch you set - default is `main`
-  - Folder path: set to read ALL files or only some - default is `src/pages`
+  - Folder path: set to read ALL files in a folder path or only some - default is `src/pages/*`

 **Nightly Refresh for changed files**:
 *Identifies files that have changed since a specific commit and generates updated AI metadata only for those files.
 Useful for keeping metadata current without processing unchanged content.
 Creates a pull request with the generated metadata added to frontmatter of each file.
 The generated metadata can be edited/changed or deleted entirely in the branch the action created.*